Looking for adventurous things to do in St George Utah? Be sure to put this Red Reef Trail on your list.

 ‘“This is the most fun day we’ve had so far!”
 Savannah jumped up and down clapping her hands.

 We had only just begun with the adventures and incredible beauty of Utah and she was already in love.
 You just wait my dear, Utah will blow your mind!
+It’s on our list of places to see in Utah that no one tells you about.

 We arrived in Utah the afternoon before and could see the beckoning red cliffs across from our campsite.